ocaml-flambda/mopsa-ocaml/.gitlab/issue_templates/Bug.md

 ## What is the bug behavior?

-_What is erroneous behavior you see (include relevant logs, outputs, screenshots, ...)._
+_Describe the erroneous behavior you experience (include relevant logs, outputs, screenshots, ...)?_

 ## What is the expected correct behavior?